 The Magic Mile drops riders off midway up the mountain.
-You have the option of riding straight back down to the lodge through a narrowing lane of snow that also includes the public freestyle park, packed with tabletops, rails, quarterpipes, and more features to session all the way down.
+You have the option of riding straight back down to the lodge through a narrowing lane of snow, aka the Mile Canyon, which also includes the public freestyle park, packed with tabletops, rails, quarterpipes, and more features to session all the way down.
 It’s a short walk back to the lift.
 We opted to head further up the Palmer chairlift, which ascends along the main public ski lane to the viewer’s right.
 This lane is paralleled by a series of race lanes, which gradually open to the public throughout the afternoon as the racers leave for the day.

 The conditions were slushy and fast, and the views were epic in every direction.
 We made some turns, then dipped into the Timberline Freestyle Training Center to check out the rope-tow served big jumps, rails and 22-foot Superpipe.
 The FTC is the single largest summer terrain park in Timberline history.
 The park is open from June 20 through July 23, 2022 (closed Sundays for maintenance), access is $120 in addition to your lift ticket.
 The pipe ended up being surprisingly fun, so we rode that most of the day, alternating between the rope tows and the Palmer lift for more scenic turns.
 (Note: A backpack is key to carry extra layers, water, sunscreen, snacks and lunch.
 There’s also a group of picnic tables at the top of the Magic Mile.)
 We opted to take one last ride up Palmer right before the lifts were scheduled to close at 2 p.m.
 It was a glorious run: The snowfield was all ours, and in the quiet of the moment we noticed the migrating monarch butterflies fluttering by in the breeze — a true Oregon moment.

 Part 2: Downhill Mountain Biking